Eschatologue/CM_wiki/docs/class/ranger/gloom-stalker.md

 ### Level 17: Shadowy Dodge

-When a creature makes an attack roll against you, you can use your Reaction to impose Disadvantage on that roll.
+When a creature makes an attack roll against you, you can use your **:rsc-r: Reaction**{ .rsc } to impose Disadvantage on that roll.
 If the attack then misses, you can teleport up to 30 feet to an unoccupied space you can see.

 --8<-- "includes/snippets/spells2/lv0-5.md"